Chart Color Schemes

 Duntroon is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Duntroon's dwelling structure, as recorded in the latest Census, consisted of 95.1% houses and 4.9% other dwellings.
-In contrast, the Australian Capital Territory had 39.3% houses and 60.7% other dwellings.
-Home ownership in Duntroon was at 0%, with all other dwellings either mortgaged or rented.
-The median monthly mortgage repayment was $0, lower than the Australian Capital Territory average of $2,080.
-The median weekly rent was $270, compared to the Australian Capital Territory's $476 and the national average of $375.
+Duntroon's dwelling structure, as per the latest Census, consisted of 95.1% houses and 4.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
+Home ownership in Duntroon was at 0.0%, with all other dwellings either mortgaged (0.0%) or rented (100.0%).
+The median monthly mortgage repayment in the area was $0, below the Australian Capital Territory average of $2,080 and the national average of $1,863.
+The median weekly rent figure was recorded at $270, substantially lower than the Australian Capital Territory's $476 and the national figure of $375.

 Frequently Asked Questions - Housing